How to Successfully Use Messaging for Customer Service

 Choose The Right Messaging Platform

-In addition to SMS, there are various other messaging platforms available such as WhatsApp, Viber, and Facebook Messenger.
-Choose the one that is widely used by your customers, and choose a business text messaging provider that offers you all.
+In addition to SMS, there are various other messaging apps available, such as WhatsApp, Viber, and Facebook Messenger.
+Choose the one that is widely used by your customers, and choose a business messaging provider that offers it all.
 With Dexatel, you can send Viber Business messages and connect to the WhatsApp Business API.

 Respond Quickly

 Respond to messages as quickly as you can to ensure customer satisfaction.
-If you can’t respond immediately, set up an automated reply that acknowledges their message and sets an expectation of when you will respond.
+If you can’t respond to incoming messages immediately, set up an automated reply that acknowledges their message and sets an expectation of when you will respond.

 Reflect Your Brand Voice

 Every texting interaction you have with your customers reflects your brand.
 And you always want to put your best foot forward while staying true to your brand identity.
-While every interaction should feel personal and natural, set some texting norms for your service reps to use.
-For some brands, emojis and casual language are natural; for others, a more formal tone and response style is a better fit.
+While every interaction should feel personal and natural, set some texting norms for your customer service teams and reps to use.
+For some brands, emojis and casual language are natural; for others, a more formal tone and response style are a better fit.

 Personalize Responses